hyw208/gemini-cli-instructions/README.md

 ### Integration with GitHub Copilot

+Based on experiments, copilot first looks at current project folder and tries to find 1) scripts, 2) skills and then 3) fallbacks to .github/copilot-instructions.md.
 To make skills available to GitHub Copilot agents in any project:

 1.  **Link skills (plus scripts and venv) to your project:**

     Run the `copilot_symlink.sh` script with the path to your target project.

     ```bash
-    ./copilot_symlink.sh --project-folder /path/to/your/project
+    ./copilot_symlink.sh --project-folder /path/to/your/project, eg $(pwd)
     ```

     This script will: